bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:06:24

-Because you had done a, was it with the F2 pool?
+Was it with the F2 pool?
 Who had you actually done like a trial with before it was activated?

 Speaker 2: 00:06:30

-Oh yeah, right, Okay, so yeah, even before activation actually, we did with F2Pool, we spent a few taproot outputs that were like low value, related them to bring just to show and learn how that's done and show that the software activates actually anyone can spend or are not yet unspendable.
+Even before activation actually, we did with F2Pool, we spent a few taproot outputs that were like low value, related them to bring just to show and learn how that's done and show that the software activates actually anyone can spend or are not yet unspendable.

 Speaker 0: 00:06:48